Marquise Brown Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Season Stats

+- Brown's 486 receiving yards lead all receivers on the Ravens.
+He's been targeted 43 times and has collected 32 catches and five touchdowns (81.0 yards per game).

-- Brown has been the target of 43 of his team's 194 passing attempts this season, or 22.2% of the target share.
+- So far this season, 22.2% of the 194 passes thrown by his team have gone Brown's way.

-- Brown (six red zone targets) has been the recipient of 24.0% of his team's 25 red zone pass attempts.
+- Brown has seen the ball thrown his way six times in the red zone this season, 24.0% of his team's 25 red zone pass attempts.

-- The Ravens have run 50.5% passing plays and 49.5% rushing plays this season.
-They rank eighth in the NFL in scoring.
+- The Ravens, who rank eighth in the NFL in points scored, have attempted a pass 50.5% of the time while opting for the ground attack 49.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Bengals.